CaitlinLizanIsaacs/CMPG-323-Overview---28612337/README.md

 - CMPG-323-Testing & RPA repository: Project 4

 ## How will the project be integrated with the repository?
 Provide a diagram.
-The project will be integrated with the repository by
+The project and the repository will be integrated in following way:

 ## Explain branching strategy to be used within each project.
+Each project will have the exact same branching strategy which will be the simple Github Flow branching strategy.

 ## Explain use of a .gitgnore file within each project.
 .gitgnore file for each project will consist of an ignored file.
 When we start coding with Visual studio and .NET Core we will receive a .gitgnore file with each project indicating what to ignore within the project folder.
 This will be rooted be rooted at our various project repos.